Dinner Recipes

 Can I Use Frozen Chicken in This Recipe?

-Yes!
-Just make sure the chicken is fully thawed before adding it to the casserole.
-Thaw frozen chicken in the fridge overnight or use the defrost setting on your microwave for a quicker option.
+Yes—just make sure the chicken is fully thawed before adding it to the casserole.
+Thaw in the refrigerator overnight or use the microwave’s defrost setting so it cooks evenly.

 Can I Make This Casserole Ahead of Time?

-Absolutely!
-Prepare the casserole up to the baking step, then cover and refrigerate for up to 24 hours.
-When you’re ready, bake it a few extra minutes if needed until heated through and bubbly.
+Absolutely.
+Assemble up to the baking step, cover, and refrigerate for up to 24 hours.
+When ready, bake and add a few extra minutes as needed until hot and bubbly.

 How Should I Store Leftovers?

-Store any leftover casserole in an airtight container in the fridge for 3-4 days.
-Reheat in the oven at 350°F (175°C) until warmed through to keep the topping crispy.
+Store leftovers in an airtight container in the fridge for 3–4 days.
+Reheat in the oven at 350°F (175°C) until warmed through to keep the topping crisp.

 Can I Substitute the Wild Rice Blend?